rlue/ryanlue.com/_posts/2016-11-03-vim-plugins-for-jekyll.md

 augroup END
 ~~~

 Now, when you save changes within a Jekyll project folder, the browser should reload after a 1-second delay, which should be just enough for the new changes to spawn first.
-(If you have a large site that requires more time to build, [try `$ jekyll serve --incremental`][inc].)
+(If you have a large site that requires more time to build, [try `$ jekyll serve --incremental`][inc]{:target="_blank"}.)

 ### Syntax highlighting & comment wrapping